-The most prominent age group in rural areas is 50 - 59, compared to 25 - 34 in urban areas, creating challenges for rural authorities providing mobility services.
+The most prominent age group in rural areas is 50 - 59, compared to 25 - 34 in urban areas.
+This influences issues such as car ownership, demand for schools and access to health care.

 HOUSE PRICES

 After London, rural areas face amongst the highest house prices as a multiple of earnings.